MARQUETTE UNIVERSITY

 HOMEWORK:

-Only a subset of the homework problems will be graded.
+Only a subset of the homework problems may be graded.

-Homework solutions will be available as reference materials in the Raynor Library.
+Homework solutions will be available at the Reserves desk at the Raynor Library.

 All homework problem materials will be included in tests.